 The celebration of the birth of our nation on Independence Day often involves fireworks, backyard barbecues, boating, beaches and other outdoor fun.
-Whether it's July 4th or any other summer celebration, here are a few tips for keeping safe while you're having fun.
+Although gatherings will be smaller and hopefully following social distancing guidelines, there are lots of reasons to celebrate despite the challenges of COVID-19, Whether it's July 4th or any other summer celebration, here are a few tips for keeping safe while you're having fun.

 keep kids safe

 Make sure children are supervised while celebrating outside during the holiday.
 Whether it’s in the pool, on the beach or just the backyard, it takes just moments for kids (especially small ones) to get into trouble.
 Watch for choking hazards with small toys or other items.
 Never leave a child unsupervised near a body of water.
 Lifeguards aren't babysitters.
 If you are at a pool follow pool safety rules.
 Turning your back for just a moment could result in tragedy.
 Know how to recognize signs of drowning.